linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

-Now this means, *time travel* in any direction!
-You essentially are able to go *back in time* or *forward in time* in as seamlessly as you move on a movie track!
-We're building this to fix the broken iterations experience that structured data creates!
+giving you *time travel* in any direction!
+You essentially are able to go back in time or forward in time in as seamlessly as you move on a movie track!

-As an additional perk, you also now get to have your schema histories encoded *as data* (instead of *as files*)!
-Query them; analize them; visualize them as you would any other form of data; or even sync those changes in realtime with the different aspects of your application development and delivery process!

 ## Re-Introducing Schema-as-Code with `schema.json`